nickmvincent/data_napkin_math/docs/CONTRIBUTING.md

    ```
    git clone https://github.com/your-username/data-napkin-math.git
    ```
 3. **Edit `data.yaml`**: The key data file is `data.yaml`.
-This file contains all of the input values and descriptions that are used in the project.
+This file contains all of the input values and scenarios that are used in the project.
 4. **Make Changes**: Modify the values in `data.yaml` as needed.
 You can adjust current figures, add new inputs, or update descriptions.
 5. **Commit Your Changes**: Commit your changes locally with a clear commit message.
    ```
    git commit -am "Updated default values for training data"
    ```
+6. run tests to verify the data schema is valid and the scenarios all "resolve" -- `npm test`
-6. **Push and Create Pull Request**: Push your changes to your forked repository and create a pull request (PR) against the original repository.
+7. **Push and Create Pull Request**: Push your changes to your forked repository and create a pull request (PR) against the original repository.

-### Guidelines for Pull Requests

-- **Descriptions**: Please provide a meaningful description of the changes in your PR, explaining why the update is needed.
-- **Validation**: Double-check your changes to ensure they are accurate and align with the general aims of the project.
+## Option 2: Open a GitHub issue

+If cloning the repo and submitting a PR seem a bit too high friction, you can also suggest changes via a GitHub issue.
+For now, provide as many details as possible.
+In the future, we may provide a required template for making changes via Issues.

-## Option 2: Leave Comments in the Public Google Sheet
+## Option 3: Leave Comments in the Public Google Sheets and Docs

 If you are less familiar with GitHub or prefer a simpler way to contribute, you can leave comments in our public Google Sheet.
 This is an easy way to provide feedback or suggest new data inputs without needing to handle code.

-### Steps to Contribute via Google Sheet
+### Steps to Contribute via Google Drive

-1. **Access the Public Google Sheet**: [Open the Google Sheet here](#) (link will be provided).
+1. **Access the Public Google Sheet**: You can access a comment link to the Drive folder with inputs and calculations via the README file and the project page.
 2. **Review Existing Data**: Look through the existing inputs and values.
 3. **Leave Comments**: You can suggest changes or add information by adding comments directly to the relevant cells.
 Please be as specific as possible, indicating the exact changes you recommend and why.

+Note: If you want to receive credit for your contributions, please include a username or identifier (e.g. a GitHub handle, a Twitter handle, etc.)

 ### Guidelines for Google Sheet Comments